Challenging Sexual Harassment in the Workplace

-- On the eve of International Day of Zero Tolerance for Female Genital Mutilation, Charlotte spoke about the high numbers of FGM in England and Wales and the reasons for there having been no convictions for FGM despite criminalising the practice in 1985, 5 February 2016, lunchtime ITV news, 13.45.
+On the eve of International Day of Zero Tolerance for Female Genital Mutilation Charlotte and Hibo Wardere FGM campaigner, spoke about the prevalence of FGM in England and Wales and the reasons for there having been no convictions for FGM despite criminalising the practice in 1985, ITV news, 13.45, 5 February 2016.

-- How important is image?
+How important is image?
 Are beautiful women more likely to succeed?
 What has led to so many women turning to plastic surgery?
-Does self-improvement come from within or without?
+Does self-improvement come from within?
 BBC World Service [10.45], 1 December 2015.

-- Charlotte Proudman and Virginia Ironside discuss their ‘personal beauty bar’, and their views on cosmetic surgery, BBC Radio 4 Woman’s Hour, 26 November 2015.
+Charlotte Proudman and Virginia Ironside discuss their ‘personal beauty bar’ and their opposing views on cosmetic surgery, BBC Radio 4 Woman’s Hour, 26 November 2015.

-- Debated the importance of defining oneself as a feminist not an equalist BBC Radio 4 Woman’s Hour.
+Debated the importance of defining oneself as a feminist not an equalist or humanist contrary to the opposing contributor BBC Radio 4 Woman’s Hour.

-- Argued for criminalisation of forced marriage as a major participant on BBC Radio 4 Woman’s Hour.
+Argued for criminalisation of forced marriage as a participant on BBC Radio 4 Woman’s Hour.

 - BBC 1 Inside Out, Charlotte made the case for ending the parallel legal system of Sharia law in the UK, which continues to legitimise discrimination against Muslim women.

-- Charlotte outlined her experiences as a Barrister dealing with Sharia law in the UK on BBC radio 4.
+- Charlotte outlined her experience as a Barrister assisting women who sought an Islamic divorce through the Sharia council on BBC radio 4.